shootout-genres

 Record Collecting for Audiophiles from A to Z

-Jack contacted us recently about doing shootouts for records we rarely do shootouts for:
+Jack contacted us recently about doing shootouts for the kinds of records that we rarely do shootouts for:

 Hello Tom,